WHAT TO DO IN DRESDEN IN 1-4 DAYS

 Night Watchman Tour

-Under the reign of Augustus the Strong, the area was transformed into a stunning Baroque Quarter.
-Today, you’ll be in awe of the gorgeous buildings, statues, and charming alleyways that await you.
+Under the reign of Augustus the Strong, the area was transformed into a stunning Baroque Quarter – with many gorgeous buildings, statues, and charming alleyways.

 Pillnitz Castle (Schloss Pillnitz)

-Looking for a fairy tale escape from the bustle of city life?
-Look no further than Pillnitz Palace in Dresden!
-This beautifully restored baroque castle sits on the banks of the Elbe River and offers stunning views of the surrounding vineyards and valleys.
+Pillnitz Palace in Dresden – This beautifully restored baroque castle sits on the banks of the Elbe River and offers stunning views of the surrounding vineyards and valleys.

 There are different ways to get to Pllinitz Castle: Get there by boat, car, or local bus – or enjoy a scenic bike ride from the old town along the Elbe River.